For a list of our Emeriti Faculty please click here.

 PhD University of Washington 2007

-Research Interests: philosophy of biology, philosophy of science, and environmental philosophy.
+Teaching Interests: Professor Pearson's regularly teaches classes in the philosophy of biology, philosophy of science, and environmental ethics.

 Peck Hall, Room 2208

 Ph.D., Michigan State University, 2010